Mambouna/pgturbo/doc/roadmap.rst

 Roadmap
 =======

-Pygame Zero is an open source project, and as with any such project, the development roadmap is subject to change.
+Pygame Turbo is an open source project, and as with any such project, the development roadmap is subject to change.

 This document just lays out some goals for future releases, but there is **no